TRIAEIOU/flexible-cloze-2/README.md

 - Configuration can be overridden on an individual note by using Anki `Tags`, e.g add `fc2.cfg.front.scroll.initial.context-bottom` to set the front side initial scroll of the note to `context-bottom` (leave out the side to set for both front and back, e.g. `fc2.cfg.scroll.initial.context-bottom`)
 - Styling of different elements (e.g. "I want the answer to be displayed inline rather than in a block") can easily be configured in the `Styling` section of the card template.
 - Changes will mainly be made inside `FUNCTIONALITY BEGIN`/`FUNCTIONALITY END` tags, which in turn is divided into functionality and configuration allowing the user to avoid overwriting their modification part on update.

+## Recommended companion addons

+Some useful companion addons if you, like I, keep one note per subject rather than per question:

+- Review in ascedning cloze ordinal order: [Asdcending cloze reviews](https://ankiweb.net/shared/info/545968093)
+- Sort cloze ordinals in ascending order while keeping learning state: [Sort clozes]()
+- If you prefer note taking in markdown: [Markdown input]()

 ## Regarding styling